richard-li4/evolution-simulator/README.md

+> **Note:** This was a high school summer project of mine from 2020.
+It doesn't reflect my current skill level or coding practices — I'm keeping it up as a snapshot of where I started.

 # Evolution Simulator

 A grid-based predator-prey simulation built with Java Swing.
 Rabbits eat plants, wolves eat rabbits, and each meal has a chance to mutate the offspring's speed and sensory radius, so populations evolve over generations as they compete for food and survival.